millionsnake/millionsnake/README.md

 - **Political and Ethical Framework**: I identify as a libertarian, emphasizing individual liberty and personal responsibility, while simultaneously maintaining a strong alignment with Christian ethical principles that prioritize compassion, personal integrity, and principled living.

-## 📚 Language Skills
+📚 Language Skills

-Beyond computer languages and the pursuits mentioned above, I am also passionate about human languages:
+In addition to programming languages, I am passionate about human languages and the connections they foster across cultures:
-- Fluent in Portuguese and English
+- Fluent: Portuguese (native) and English
-- Intermediate proficiency in Japanese and Spanish
+- Intermediate: Japanese and Spanish
-- Currently learning French
+- Currently Learning: French
-- Plan to learn Mandarin
+- Future Goals: Mastering Mandarin

+For me, language learning is not just about communication, it’s a way to broaden my worldview, and strengthen connections with people from around the globe.

 ## 📞 Contact Info